NZQR-Labs/trpc-firebase/README.md

 <h3 align="center">Firebase Functions + TRPC</h3>

   <p align="center">
-    This projets implent trpc with firebase functions via the use of the express adapter from trpc.
+    This project implents trpc with firebase functions via the use of the express adapter from trpc.
     <br />
     <a href="https://trpc.io/docs/express">See express documentation</a>
     <br />